compsysmed/academic-kickstart/content/authors/thomas_eska/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - BSc Students
-- Alumni
+- Members

-weight: 18
+weight: 3
 ---

-I'm a bachelor student in Bioinformatics at LMU and TUM in Munich.
-Recently, I joined the Chair of Experimental Bioinformatics in Weihenstephan for my bachelor thesis on the Cytoscape tool NetworkPriotizer.
-This application was primary developed for Cytoscape 2 and is now adapted to the new version.
+I'm a bioinformatics bachelor student at the TUM and the LMU.
+I joined the chair for experimental bioinformatics for my bachelor's thesis on drug repurposing using transcription factor and drug perturbation data.